The Test Site Poetry Series

 We're looking for manuscripts that engage the perilous conditions of life in the 21st century, as they pertain to issues of social justice and the earth.
 The winning book will demonstrate an ethos that considers the human condition in inclusive love and sympathy, while offering the same in consideration of the earth.
 Because we believe the truth is always experimental, we'll especially appreciate books with innovative approaches.

-Along with Witness and The Believer, Interim is affiliated with Black Mountain Institute and housed in the Department of English at the University of Nevada, Las Vegas.
+Interim is housed in the Department of English at the University of Nevada, Las Vegas.
 Established by the late Wilber Stevens in 1944, Interim is one of the longest-running "little" literary magazines in the country.

 Please submit manuscripts through Submittable https://interimmagazine.submittable.com/submit with a $25 reading fee.

-The deadline for submissions is December 15, 2024.
-The winning manuscript is announced in February and published in the fall of 2025.
+The deadline for submissions is January 15, 2026.
+The winning manuscript will be announced in spring and published in the fall of 2026.

 Interim's Judging Protocol